 Note: Not all health benefits of vitamin D are created equal.
 There is vitamin D2 which is a synthetic form of the precursor hormone and not as potent.
 Some studies using it found no benefit at all.
-The D2 is the kind that fortifies most foods.
-Then there is the man made version of D3 and fish oils that are have it as part of their natural make up.
+The D2 is the kind that is used to fortify most foods.
+Then there is the man made version of D3 and fish oils that are said to have it as part of their natural make up.
 Here we are talking about vitamin D3.
 Finally, for the best source, there is the sun.

 Sunlight is one of the best sources for health benefits of vitamin D.